ibobriakov/ipython-virtual-machine/README.md

 When you click on that you will see the list of your applications, and in the top-middle, you can see a search box, type "terminal" and you will see the terminal icon, click on it and you should have terminal launched.

 ###### Windows
-1. Standard Windows terminal
+1. Standard Windows terminal:
-    1) Go to Start panel
+    Go to Start panel
-    2) Write "cmd" in search input field
+    Write "cmd" in search input field
-    3) After "cmd" program is found you can execute it
-    4) After succesful execution you will see black screen with command promp, where you can run commands
+    After "cmd" program is found you can execute it After succesful execution you will see black screen with command promp, where you can run commands

 2. Enchanced Windows terminal (console)
 Alternatively, you can install Console2 application (http://www.softpedia.com/get/System/OS-Enhancements/Marko-Bozikovic-Console.shtml), where you can have multiple tabs, change fonts and few other enchancements